RM-Sharma999/SMS-Spam-Classifier/README.md

 ### Baseline Models

-Several traditional models were trained on TF-IDF features, including linear models, tree-based classifiers, and boosting techniques.
-Their performance was assessed and compared using bar plots.
+Multiple traditional models—including linear classifiers, tree-based algorithms, and boosting methods—were trained using TF-IDF features.
+Their performance was evaluated and visualized using bar plots, offering a clear benchmark.

 ![](https://live.staticflickr.com/65535/54582739120_9ef821dcf0_b.jpg)

-These experiments provided a performance benchmark and highlighted the trade-offs between simplicity, speed, and classification power across models.

 ---